AMDS123/amds123.github.io/_posts/2017-07-04-An-empirical-study-on-the-effectiveness-of-images-in-Multimodal-Neural-Machine-Translation.md

 ---
 layout: post
-title: 'An empirical study on the effectiveness of images in Multimodal Neural Machine Translation'
+title: "An empirical study on the effectiveness of images in Multimodal Neural Machine Translation"
 date: 2017-07-04 13:57:04
 categories: arXiv_CL
 tags: arXiv_CL NMT